Shutō (seafood): Variations

-There are variations of shuto, such as hot pepper, green onions and others.
-The combination of shutō and Japanese sake creates a wonderful culinary match.
+Variations of shuto include "versions flavoured with yuzu, chilli and other spices, or with spring onions."
+It may also be made with various other fish such as salmon, sea bream, and saury.

 Pairings

 Although this dish is quite salty, the sake adds a depth to the flavour that may take several samplings to fully appreciate.
 As a result of the saltiness, a favoured method for savouring this dish is to take a small bite and then follow it with either a drink of alcohol or some rice.

 In culture

+Shuto is a popular souvenir and izakaya dish in Kochi and Kagoshima prefectures, where bonito fish are caught in relative abundance.

-April 10th is Shuto Day!
-Shuto has been popular in Japan for a long time.
-‘Shuto Day’ was established in the hope that this traditional taste will be handed down to the present day.
-(Recognised by the Japan Anniversary Association).
-There are a few ways of reading characters in Japanese.
-In this case, the month April can be read as (Shu) and the date 10 as (to).
-If you combine the two, it becomes Shuto!
+Shiino Foods Co., Ltd. promotes April 10th as Shuto Day.
+This date was chosen due to the similar pronunciations of the date and the name of the dish: the month of April can be read as 'shu' and the date 10 as 'to'.